nationalarchives/tdr-dev-documentation/manual/tdr-reporting.md

 If you are already a member of the `nationalarchives` GitHub organisation then you will already have access.

 If not, ask the TDR team to add you to the `tdr-reporting` repository as a collaborator.
 You can contact us [on our Slack channel](https://tna-digital.slack.com/archives/CJYJYG54L) Once this is done, we will let you know.
+You will also need to request access to the Reporting Slack channel: `da-tdr-reporting`

 ## Run the reports
 Go to the [tdr-reporting actions page](https://github.com/nationalarchives/tdr-reporting/actions/workflows/run.yml).
 You will see a page similar to this